Making Postman 60% faster

 The trigger

+Things were really bad.
 Our CEO bought the most affordable laptop he could find on Amazon — an Acer you could get in India for around ₹20,000.
 Not the kind of machine engineers at software companies usually carry.
 He opened Postman on it, and the app took two to three minutes to load.

 When we looked at the numbers, the situation was worse than just one bad machine.
 Our P90 — the load time that the slowest 10% of users were experiencing — was around 35 seconds.
 That's not a cold boot edge case.
 It applied to warm boots too.
 Something was seriously wrong.
+In this blog I share what are some ideas that worked.

 Idea 1: don't let the CPU sit idle